 - Secure Garbage Cans

-- Leaving your trash can be uncovered, or throwing trash bags in the alley or street with no can is not only disrespectful to your neighbors, but it is also a for sure way of attracting rats
+- Leaving your trashcans uncovered or throwing trash bags in the alley or street with no can is not only disrespectful to your neighbors, but it is also a for sure way of attracting rats

 - Easy Entry

-- It is vital, not only to prevent rats, but all kinds of infestations, that easy access to the home is eliminated.
+- You may be surprised to hear, but rats are surprisingly agile and can squeeze through tiny openings.
 Patch cracks in the walls, place a fine-mesh wire under porches, eliminated areas that could be utilized for nesting.

 Keeping the Pests at Bay

-As always, it is easier to take prevent the infestation than eliminate it once it has begun.
-Therefore, to eliminate a severe headache in the future, it is important to invest in a strong defense before rats become an issue.
+As always, it is easier to prevent the infestation than eliminate it once it has begun.
+Therefore, to stop a severe headache in the future, it is essential to invest in a strong defense before rats become an issue.
 Constructing a strong defense includes:

-- If there is a steady leak outside the house it is important that it is fixed as soon as possible, especially during the warmer months.
+- If there is a steady leak outside the house, it is vital to fix it as soon as possible, especially during the warmer months.
 Many animals will take advantage of the free drink, including unwanted ones.

-- Trimming tree branches is extremely important, especially if they are close to the home.
+- Trimming tree branches is critical, especially if they are close to the home.
 These tree branches can be used as jumping points to reach the house.
-Furthermore, if there are vines on the side of the house, ensure these are removed for they can be used as climbing points.
+Furthermore, if vines are on the house’s side, ensure their removal before they become climbing points into your home.